 Mashed potatoes—love ‘em or hate ‘em, they’re an almost unavoidable Thanksgiving staple.
 But they’re also often full of butter and cream.
 Pour on the gravy, and it’s an all-out calorie-fest.
-This mashed potato alternative is far more flavorful, but offers the same texture with significantly fewer calories and carbs, and a much bigger dose of fiber and vitamin C. Recipe adapted from Everyday With Rachael Ray.
+This mashed potato alternative is far more flavorful but offers the same texture with significantly fewer calories and carbs, and a much bigger dose of fiber and vitamin C. Recipe adapted from Everyday With Rachael Ray.

-1 large head of cauliflower (or 2 small)
+- 1 large head (or 2 small) cauliflower, chopped

-- While the cauliflower is cooking, melt the butter in a sauce pan.
-Add the leeks and garlic and cook for about 8 minutes, until softened, being careful not to burn the garlic (or else it starts to taste bitter).
+- While cauliflower is cooking, melt butter in a sauce pan.
+Add leeks and garlic, and cook for about 8 minutes, until softened, being careful not to burn garlic.